sebastianwindeck/NNW/README.md

 # NNW
-It describes the next wy to create, manage and match your network
+It describes the next way to create, manage and match your network